arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 Given these factors, I propose a team structure that should make the workflow efficient due to clearly defined tasks.

 ### Team Structure
+I propose a team structure which mirrors the one in Transifex official documentation but is also substantially simplified.
+We already have two admins but one of them (@ripcurlx) is also responsible for many vital Bisq projects and the other (@arunasurya) is not available full time.

+The Bisq Transifex team consists of two admins, 12 coordinators, and many reviewers and translators.
+The admins encompass three Transifex roles (an admin, a project maintainer and a team manager).
+A project maintainer role can also be shared with other contributors whose work is vital to a specific project.

+## Coordinators
+A coordinator oversees activities in a specific language.

+### Priviledges
+A coordinator has access to the following features in their specific language:
+- Accept/deny join requests and invite translators.
+- Assign some translators as reviewers.
+- Start a team discussion.
+- Review translations.
+- Submit translations.

+### Responsibilities
+A coordinator is responsible for ensuring the quality, consistency and timeliness of translations in their language.
+Coordinators actively participate in the Bisq DAO by voting up or down proposals by the translators in their team.
+In addition, a coordinator is available to guide new translators, help resolve Transifex issues in their language, and explore opportunities to expand Bisq in their region.
+Any coordinator who has contributed on a regular basis can become an admin once the position is open.

 ### Budget